torvalds/linux/Documentation/core-api/workqueue.rst

  25		w2 sleeps
  35		w2 wakes up and finishes

-Now, let's assume w1 and w2 are queued to a different wq q1 which has ``WQ_CPU_INTENSIVE`` set, ::
+Analw, let's assume w1 and w2 are queued to a different wq q1 which has ``WQ_CPU_INTENSIVE`` set, ::

  TIME IN MSECS	EVENT